Sliding or Swing Wooden Driveway Gates

 Close boarded gates

 Close boarded gates give more privacy to homeowners.
 Their horizontal, vertical or diagonal boards have no gaps between them so no-one can see through them from outside.
 The curious and the downright criminal must get down on their bellies to look under these gates, or jump or climb onto something to see over them.

 Open boarded gates

 Gaps between gate boards allow wind to pass between them.
 This helps them operate where strong winds would slow or even stop close boarded gates.
 The downside is that the gaps between the gate boards allow passers-by to see through the gate.

 What Types Of Wood Are Used To Make Wooden Gates?

-Gates made from hardwood are usually longer lasting than softwood gates.
-A hardwood gate usually needs less maintenance to stay looking good for longer.
+Gates made from hardwood are usually longer-lasting than softwood gates.
+A hardwood gate also needs less maintenance to look good for longer.